abc-share-org/easy-imm-abc/QUICKSTART-NUTANIX.md

 This codebase contains examples on how to configure an Intersight CVA or PVA.

 There are examples within this codebase that can be modified or deleted as needed.

+The default parameters are as follows;
+* Organization is named ABC
+* UCS Domain 1 - This UCS X-Series Domain named ucsdom1 is representing the equipment housed in DC1
+* UCS Domain 2 - This UCS X-Series Domain named ucsdom2 is representing the equipment housed in DC2

+#### Pools
+* Only MAC and IP Pools are created, to support the Nutanix cluster creation.
+WWPN, WWNN Pools are not created.
+* IP Pools are created per DC
+* MAC Pools are created per DC

+#### Policies
+* Nutanix will create the majority of the Server Policies including BIOS, Boot, Firmware, Storage, LAN Connectivity etc
+* Domain and Chassis policies are created, ie NTP, Syslog, LDAP, Ports

+#### Profiles
+* Domain Profiles for DC1 and DC2 are created, which consumes the above NTP, Syslog, LDAP and Ports policies

+#### Templates
+* Templates are mostly unused

+## Deployment steps

+1. Deploy and configure Intersight CVA networking and licensing
+2. Log in to CVA, create API Key with admin role
+3. Set up TFE with API Key and Secret, and all relevant variables
+4. Modify global_settings.ezi.yaml - update the intersight_fqdn setting with the ABC CVA FQDN
+5. Configure the Intersight Organization name (as below)
+6. Configure site-specific details, such as
+Pools: pools/pools.ezi.yaml
+VLANs:
+  Set the VLANs in policies/vlan.ezi.yaml
+  Set the VLANs in policies/ethernet.ezi.yaml
+7. NTP, DNS, SNMP, IMC, LDAP are all set in policies/management.ezi.yaml
+8. Port Policies and Port-Channels are all defined in policies/ports.ezi.yaml
+9. Chassis: Chassis Profiles are set in profiles/chassis.ezi.yaml
+10. Domain: Domain Profiles are set in profiles/domain.ezi.yaml

 ## Organization name
 This codebase can use a single Organisation (Org) name, or multiple Orgs.